 Credits are the currency used in ArcGIS Online and across the ArcGIS platform for transactions such as storage, spatial analysis, and using premium content.
-In ArcGIS Insights in ArcGIS Online, credits will only be consumed for capabilities that use premium content or ArcGIS Online analysis.
+In Insights in ArcGIS Online, credits will only be consumed for capabilities that use premium content or ArcGIS Online analysis.
 Each Insights license purchased will include 1,000 additional credits for your ArcGIS Online organization to allow Insights in ArcGIS Online users access to these premium services.

 Processes that consume credits

 Most of the functions of Insights in ArcGIS Online can be used without consuming credits from your organization.
-The exceptions are processes that supplement your data with data from a service provided by Esri, such as ArcGIS Online World Geocoding Service, ArcGIS GeoEnrichment Service, and ArcGIS Online network analysis services.
+The exceptions are processes that supplement your data with data from a service provided by Esri, such as ArcGIS World Geocoding Service, ArcGIS GeoEnrichment Service, and ArcGIS Online network analysis services.

 The following table summarizes the capabilities that consume credits when run: